Introduction to Stock Price Patterns

-To successfully implement the buy on the upside and not to buy on the downside recommendations, you must obviously know whether current prices are on the upside or the downside.
+To successfully implement the buy on the upside strategy, you must know whether current prices are on the upside or the downside.
 This article discusses the most frequently occurring price patterns so you can recognize them as you monitor a real-time price series.

 Knowing what to look for as prices change helps you make better-informed buy-and-sell decisions.
 Stock prices move up and down over time and these price movements have recognizable patterns.
 A price pattern describes how a stock, sector or market index changes over time.